Forensic Scientist

 Can a child who is allegedly punched several times by an adult.
 Get a bump and not bruise? and do bruises typically take 2 weeks to fade.
 Why 6 days later am I not seeing even a faded yellow mark.
 I am so confused!!!

-Asked by Katie Strange almost 7 years ago
+Asked by Katie Strange about 7 years ago

 I don't know exactly, but I know from personal experience that bruises are strange and unpredictable.
 I can bump into something terribly hard and have no mark, and then have a huge bruise from some injury I only very vaguely remember.
 I also don't know exactly how long they take to fade, and that might also be affected by how deep they were in the first place or the physical condition of the person.
 Sorry I can't be more help.